openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ## Overview

 This specification defines new endpoints as well as additional parameters to existing OAuth endpoints required to implement the protocol outlined in the previous section.
 It also introduces a new authorization details type according to [@!I-D.ietf-oauth-rar] to convey the details about the credentials the wallet wants to obtain.
-Aspects not defined in this specification are expected to follow [@!RFC6749].
+Aspects not defined in this specification are expected to follow [@!RFC6749]. it is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks.

 There are the following new endpoints: